Indiana University Health Arnett Hospital

-Indiana University Health Arnett Hospital is a leading, full-service, private, nonprofit hospital, located in Lafayette, Indiana, part of the Indiana University Health system.
-The hospital was the first in Indiana with an ACS verified Level III Trauma Center.
-IU Health Arnett Hospital is a Level III NICU with 12 beds staffed by four neonatologists with 24 hour coverage by Neonatal Nurse Practitioners.
+Indiana University Health Arnett Hospital is a full-service, private, nonprofit hospital located in Lafayette, Indiana.
+It is part of the Indiana University Health system.
+The hospital was the first in Indiana with an American College of Surgeons-verified Level III Trauma Center.
+IU Health Arnett also has a level III neonatal intensive care unit with 12 beds staffed by four neonatologists and additional 24-hour coverage by neonatal nurse practitioners.
+As a teaching hospital, IU Health Arnett takes medical, nursing, allied health professions, and other healthcare-related students from the nearby Indiana University School of Medicine (IUSM), Purdue University College of Health and Human Sciences, and Ivy Tech Community College of Indiana campuses.

 History

-The 350,000-sq ft acute care hospital officially broke ground in 2006.
-In October 2008 Clarian Arnett Hospital officially opened for business.
+The 350,000-square-foot acute care hospital officially broke ground in 2006.
+In October 2008 Clarian Arnett Hospital officially opened.
 Clarian Arnett Hospital formed from a joint venture between Clarian Health Partners and Arnett HealthSystem.
-In January 2011 Clarian Arnett Hospital changed its name to Indiana University Health Arnett Hospital to reflect their affiliation with the IU school of medicine.

-In February 2015 IU Health Arnett Hospital started an $18 million expansion to add 100 patient exam rooms, three stories, and 75,000-sq ft to the facility.
-This new facility will include physicians' clinic offices, including OBGYN, orthopedics, and surgeons.
+In January 2011 Clarian Arnett Hospital changed its name to Indiana University Health Arnett Hospital to reflect Clarian's affiliation with Indiana University Hospital and the Indiana University School of Medicine.
+In February 2015 IU Health Arnett Hospital started an $18 million expansion to add 100 patient exam rooms, three stories, and 75,000-square-ft to the facility.
+This new facility included physicians' clinic offices, including OBGYN, orthopedics, and surgeons.
 The project was completed in 2016.

+IU Health Arnett is named after Arett C. Arnett, a physician who established a Lafayette clinic in 1922.
+Arnett graduated from the School of Medicine of Purdue University in 1907, now a part of IUSM.